-Mount St. Helens
+Mount St. Helens National Volcanic Monument

-Forty one years ago on the morning of May 18, 1980, a magnitude 5.1 earthquake triggered the collapse of the summit and north flank of Mount St. Helens and formed the largest landslide in recorded history.
+On the morning of May 18, 1980, a magnitude 5.1 earthquake triggered the collapse of the summit and north flank of Mount St. Helens and formed the largest landslide in recorded history.

 Gas rich magma and super-heated groundwater trapped inside the volcano were suddenly released in a powerful lateral blast.
 In less than three minutes, 230 square miles of forest lay flattened.
 The hot gas and magma melted the snow and ice that covered the volcano.
 The resulting floodwater mixed with the rock and debris to create concrete-like mudflows that scoured river valleys surrounding the mountain.